Variables in Python

 Characteristics of Variables in Python

-1. Dynamic Typing: Variables can store different types of data, and the type can change at runtime.
+1. Dynamic Typing: Variables can store different data types, and their types can change at runtime

 2. No Declaration Required: No need to declare the type of a variable before assigning a value to it.